Shoulder Dislocation Surgery in Indore

 Shoulder dislocation occurs when the ball shaped proximal part of the humerus leaves the socket in the glenoid.
 The ball and socket get separated which also causes injury to the muscles, tendons and ligaments that hold the joint together.
 The shoulder joint can dislocate forward, backward or downward.
 A partial dislocation or subluxation means the head of the humerus is partially out of the glenoid (socket) and a complete dislocation means it is all the way out of the glenoid.
 Both partial and complete shoulder dislocations can cause swelling, numbness, unsteadiness and pain in the shoulder.

-If a shoulder dislocation is diagnosed, the doctor places the ball of the humerus back into the joint socket in correct alignment.
+If a shoulder dislocation is diagnosed, the doctor places the ball of the humerus back into the joint socket in the correct alignment.
 This process is called closed reduction because it does not require any open surgery.
 If there are no muscle spasms, the pain stops immediately after reduction.
 Treatment for shoulder dislocation must be done at a renowned orthopaedic centre in Indore.

 An X-ray is done to confirm the alignment of the joint.
 The orthopaedic doctor may recommend wearing a sling for a few days to promote healing and prevent recurrence.
 Ice application 3-4 times a day helps in faster recovery.
 Once the joint heals, physiotherapy exercises help in stretching the shoulder and restoring mobility.